nelsonwright/robotBattle/README.md

 To start the game, just point your browser at: robot_battle.html

-Feel free to drop me a line if you can think of any parts of the code that could be improved, or if you wish to colloborate or submit a pull request.
+Feel free to get in touch if you want to get involved, or just submit a pull request.
 You can find me at:

 me@nelsonwright.co.uk